ndujesco/Lendsqr-be-test/README.md

 ## FEATURES

-- A user can create an account
+- A user can create an account.
-- A user can fund their account
+- A user can fund their account.
-- A user can transfer funds to another user’s account
+- A user can transfer funds to another user’s account.
 - A user can withdraw funds from their account.
-- A user with records in the Lendsqr Adjutor Karma blacklist cannot be onboarded
+- A user with records in the Lendsqr Adjutor Karma blacklist cannot be onboarded.
+- A user can view their transaction history.
+- A user can view other user's profile.

 ## TECH STACK